oowekyala/wikimap/README.md

 ```

 ### Transform and process the graph
-* Transform the dump into GEXF with
+* You'll need a Scala interpreter for that to work.
+Transform the dump into GEXF with
 ```shell
 $ src/XmlGraphMaker.scala -i <your xml dump> -o <your output file>
 ```